esper-io/dev-docs/docs/home/console.md

 **Link Devices**

 Select devices on which you’d like to see alerts by clicking the plus symbol next to their names from the list displayed.
-To add a group rather than an individual device, click Groups, then select the group for which you’d like to see alerts, then click **Next**.
+To add a group rather than an individual device, click **Groups**, then select the group for which you’d like to see alerts, then click **Next**.

 ![Alerts](./assets/NewConsole/Alertlinkdevicegroups.png)